isa-nurbek/leet-code-challenges/Recursion/03-Hard/01-Lowest Common Manager/README.md

 <details>
 <summary><b>Hint 2</b></summary>

-Knowing Hint #1, the lowest common manager to two reports in an organizational chart is the root of the lowest subtree containing those two reports.
+Knowing `Hint #1`, the lowest common manager to two reports in an organizational chart is the root of the lowest subtree containing those two reports.
 Find that lowest subtree to find the lowest common manager.

 </details>